When can a child be fit with hearing aids?

-- Helping with the child’s language development so that important milestones can be achieved on schedule;
+- Helping the child develop language skills so important milestones can be achieved on schedule;

-- enhancing the family’s understanding of the child’s needs and building family support in parenting the child with hearing loss; and
+- Helping the family understand the child’s needs and how to parent a child with hearing loss;

-- monitoring the child’s progress and helping to make decisions for intervention and education each step of the way as the child develops.
+- Helping the family make decisions for services and education each step of the way.

 What kinds of hearing aids are best for children?

-It is important to work with your audiologist to evaluate the child’s needs.
-Since young children cannot adjust their own hearing aids, the hearing aid selected must be easily checked and adjusted by parents and caregivers.
+Work with the audiologist (ah dee AH leh jist) to assess what your child’s needs.
+Young children cannot adjust their own hearing aids.
+So, the hearing aid chosen must be easy to check and adjust by parents and caregivers.

-You should also remember that as a child grows, the ear grows too.
+As a child grows, the ear grows, too.
 This means the child will need frequent and regularly scheduled earmold changes.

-Finally, in school and home settings, children will often connect their hearing aids to listening systems.
-So, the hearing aid prescribed should have the special features (telecoil and direct audio input capability) that will allow such a connection.
+In school and home settings, children will often connect their hearing aids to listening systems.
+The hearing aid prescribed should have features that allow it to connect, such as a telecoil and direct audio input.

-The behind-the-ear hearing aid is the type most commonly used with children.
-Why?
+Why are behind-the-ear hearing aids most commonly used with children?